A Tribute to Nathaniel Branden

-Yet day after day I get emails from people who have given up on love.
+Yet many people say they have given up on love.

 If we give up on love, then we don't have to try any more, do we?
 We don't have to reach for our goal.
 We don't have to put ourselves out there if we give up.

 I say, be honest with yourself about what you really want.
 And if what you want is romantic love, don't give up.